Dr Kate Reid

 - Associate (Institute of Health & Wellbeing)

 I am a Lecturer and Health Psychologist appointed in both the School of Education (People, Place and Social Change Research Group) and School of Psychology.
 My teaching and research takes place at the intersections between education, medicine and psychology.
 I am a pluralist researcher but my starting point involves using a variety of qualitative techniques and recent innovations in the field such as photo-elicitation, to uncover and document the complex narratives associated with lived experiences.
-These lived experiences range from adjusting to chronic illness, resilience in later life, lifelong learning and wellbeing, and post-graduate adjustment to studying abroad.
+I am also researching in the field of open science in terms of its implications for research and teaching in qualitative methods.
+My interest in lived experiences range from adjusting to chronic illness, resilience in later life, lifelong learning and wellbeing, and post-graduate adjustment to studying abroad.

 I have a broad and ecletic mix of research interests